 With wells constructed to 300 ft depth the exchanger is sized to maintain the temperature of the water circulating through the loop system at around + 9 C. This constant temperature medium is employed to deliver heat or cooling to your home or building using a dual cycle heat pump..

 Once the earth loop is constructed, the source of the energy used for space heating, cooling, and hot water is on the property you own.
-The only further energy required, is for delivery.
-A heat pump using a constant temperature medium as described will deliver a performance coefficient starting at 400 % + when heating, which means it will take less than 1 KWH of energy to deliver 4 KWH of heat energy into your building.
+The only further energy required, is to deliver that energy from the ground into your house.
+A heat pump using a constant temperature medium as described will deliver energy at a performance coefficient of 400 % + when heating, which means it will take less than 1 KWH of energy to deliver 4 KWH of heat energy into your building.
 Solar thermal collection can also be easily added to increase heating performance, the theoretical maximum potential for a heat pump to deliver stored heat, is 880 %, or 8.8 KWH of return for each KWH spent.

 When used for cooling, the loop water temperature at + 9 C., is already bit lower than room temperature, so cooling requires very little energy to deliver.